ArakelTheDragon/Library_Other/555_Monostable/readme.md

-Here is your GitHub README.md content formatted with clean Markdown and proper LaTeX for the technical sections.
-# From Sine Waves to One-Shots: A 555 & Wien Bridge Tutorial
+# From Sine Waves to One-Shots: A 555 & Wien Bridge Tutorial For Auto Lamp & Device control
 This repository documents the transition from generating continuous analog signals to precision timing using the 555 Timer.
 ## 1. The Wien Bridge Oscillator
 The first stage of this project focuses on generating a clean sine wave using an Op-Amp.